Household vinegar, and the higher acetic acid in horticultural vinegar, is an effective organic weed control when used properly.

 It's recommended that you carefully paint the vinegar directly onto the plant with a brush or spray carefully directly above the weed plant on a non-windy day to avoid over-spray.

-Because of it's non selective nature, this control might not be the most effective organic weed killer for larger lawn areas.
+Because of it's non selective nature, this control might not be the most effective organic weed killer for killing dandelions or broadleaf plantain on larger lawn areas.
 However, it works beautifully on patios, walkways and driveways.

 The maximum stage for the best control is the 4-leaf stage of a weed.